-The B3 long-term deposit ratings of The Co-operative Bank plc (The Co-operative Bank), the operating company of The Co-operative Bank Holdings Limited, reflect (1) the bank's standalone creditworthiness, expressed in its b3 standalone Baseline Credit Assessment (BCA); (2) its moderate loss-given-failure, which does not result in any uplift; and (3) our assessment of low probability of support from the Government of United Kingdom (Aa2 negative), which does not lead to any uplift.
+The B3 long-term deposit ratings of The Co-operative Bank plc (The Co-operative Bank), the operating company of The Co-operative Bank Holdings Limited, reflect (1) the bank's standalone creditworthiness, expressed in its b3 standalone Baseline Credit Assessment (BCA); (2) the moderate loss-given-failure of the bank's deposits, which does not result in any uplift; and (3) our assessment of low probability of support from the Government of United Kingdom (Aa3 stable), which does not lead to any uplift.

-The Caa1 issuer rating of The Co-operative Bank Finance p.l.c.
-(The Co-operative Bank Finance), the intermediate holding company of The Co-operative Bank, reflects the high loss-given-failure of senior instruments potentially issued by The Co-operative Bank Finance, resulting in a rating one notch below The Co-operative Bank's BCA; our assumption of a low probability of government support does not provide any uplift.
+The Caa1 senior unsecured debt rating of The Co-operative Bank Finance p.l.c.
+(The Cooperative Bank Finance), the intermediate holding company of The Co-operative Bank, reflects high loss-given-failure, resulting in a rating one notch below The Co-operative Bank's BCA; our assumption of a low probability of government support does not provide any uplift.